syncfusion-content/ej2-filemanager-docs/ej2-javascript/file-manager/how-to/adding-custom-item-to-toolbar.md

 # Adding custom item to toolbar in ##Platform_Name## File manager control

-You can change the items in the toolbar using the [toolbarItems](../../api/file-manager/#toolbarItems) API.
-To show both the default and customized items, you need to assign a name to them.
-You can also modify the default items by changing properties like **tooltipText, iconCss, Text, suffixIcon** and more.
+You can modify the items displayed in the toolbar by utilizing the [toolbarItems](../../api/file-manager/#toolbarItems) API.
+To display both default and customized items, it's essential to assign a unique **name** to each item.
+Additionally, you have the flexibility to alter the default items by adjusting properties such as **tooltipText, iconCss, Text, suffixIcon** and more.
+This level of customization allows you to tailor the toolbar to your specific requirements and design preferences.

 For instance, here's an example of how to add a custom checkbox to the toolbar using the **template** property.